SimonAlling/userscript-proxy/README.md

   * Whitelisting hosts where userscripts should be applied.
     Works well in general, but does not allow universal userscripts that run on all sites, and the whitelist must be updated when a new userscript is added.

-Blacklisting or whitelisting is done by giving the `--ignore` or `--intercept` flag together with one or more files containing **ignore/intercept rules**.
+Blacklisting or whitelisting is done by giving the `--rules` flag together with one or more files containing **rules**.
+By default, all traffic from hosts matching those rules is ignored (blacklisting); if `--intercept` is given, matching traffic is instead intercepted (whitelisting).

 **NOTE:** With `--transparent`, mitmproxy may not be able to see the hostname of responses without intercepting them.
 In that case, you can only ignore/intercept based on IP address, not hostname.